BMS Building Management System: The Essential Guide

 3. Taking Action

-Based on the processed data, the controller sends commands to various building systems, such as:
+Based on the processed data, the controller sends commands to various systems linked within the building, such as:

 • HVAC: Adjusting heating, ventilation, and air conditioning to maintain optimal temperature and air quality.